 Patient selection

 This retrospective medical chart review was conducted at the UMass Memorial Medical Center.
-Records for patients who presented with acute HE between January 1 2012 and January 1 2016 were reviewed.
+Records for patients who presented with acute HE between January 1, 2012 and January 1, 2016 were reviewed.
 Patients were included in the study with an admitting diagnosis of HE with and without coma with ICD-9 code 572.2 and ICD-10 codes K72.00 and K72.01.

-Eligible patients were ≥ 18 years of age, had prior history of End Stage Liver Disease or cirrhosis as determined by consistent image findings and/or liver biopsy proven.
+Eligible patients were ≥ 18 years of age, had prior history of End Stage Liver Disease or cirrhosis as determined by consistent image findings and/or liver biopsy.
 Patients were on PPIs for a minimum of 30 d prior to hospital admission.
 Exclusion criteria included pregnancy, current prisoner, failure to sign consent, and concomitant diagnosis of human immunodeficiency virus.

 Data collection

-Utilizing medical record and data from Electronic Health Records, demographics (age, sex), grade of HE, Model End Stage Liver Disease (MELD) score, Length of Stay, etiology of cirrhosis, concomitant infection, ammonia level, history of bleeding in the last 12-months, etiology of HE, intensive care unit (ICU) stay, patient expiration, were collected.
+Utilizing medical record and data from Electronic Health Records, demographics (age, sex), grade of HE, Model End Stage Liver Disease (MELD) score, Length of stay, etiology of cirrhosis, concomitant infection, ammonia level, history of bleeding in the last 12 mo, etiology of HE, intensive care unit (ICU) stay, and patient expiration, were collected.
 The degree of HE was determined from subjective and objective portions of hospital admission notes using the West Haven Criteria.
 Grade I included lack of trivial awareness, presence of euphoria and/or anxiety, shortened attention span and/or altered sleep rhythm.
 Patients met Grade II if they were lethargic, had personality changes, disorientation to time, dyspraxia and/or asterixis on physical exam.
 Grade III encephalopathy included confusion, disorientation to space, somnolence or signs of semi-stupor.
 Finally, Grade IV was defined as coma.
 The institutional review board at UMass Medical School/UMass Memorial Medical Center approved this study.

 Definition of events and study outcomes

-The primary outcome of the study was to evaluate the grade of HE in PPI users vs non-users at admission to the hospital and throughout their hospital course.
-Secondary outcomes included rate of infection, GI bleeding within the last 12 months, mean ammonia level, and MELD scores at admission.
+The primary outcome of the study was to evaluate the grade of HE in PPI users versus non-users at the time of admission to the hospital and throughout their hospital course.
+Secondary outcomes included rate of infection, GI bleeding within the last 12 mo, mean ammonia level, and MELD scores at admission.

 Statistical analysis